Havana Plan Piloto: Pavillon de l'Esprit Nouveau

 The Pavillon was conceived of as a modular dwelling that could be combined with others like it to form a larger block.
 The building measured 200 sqm and utilized an open plan.
 A lower floor held living spaces and a kitchen while a second-floor held bedrooms and a bathroom.

 In designing the building, Le Corbusier and Jeanneret aesthetically and ideologically diverged from the Art Deco style which dominated the exhibition.
 The architects, viewing architecture as too removed from human needs, emphasized function and sought to drastically diminish decoration.
 In order to reduce the need for decorative furniture, Le Corbusier and Jeanneret included a myriad of built-in-furniture including cabinets and shelves.

 The idea of the Pavillon de l'Esprit Nouveau as a modular dwelling unit that could be plugged in regardless of social context or history first appeared as the "Immeubles-villas" of 1922 as a cellular unit that could be combined into apartments-blocks; it originated on an after-dinner sketch by Le Corbusier and later appeared in the Oeuvre complète, volume 1, 1910–1929.
 Le Corbusier proposed a new formula for the urban-dwelling as each apartment-unit is a small house with an attached garden that could be located at any height above the street and anywhere in world.
 This individual, standardized housing plugins were adapted to the Havana patio typology, they first appeared as a modified, renovated unit in the Plan Piloto proposal as a collective housing prototype, adapted to the existing housing of Old Havana, containing off-street automobile parking and a communal, modified open patio serving two or more housing units.

-Le Corbusier explains the link between urbanisation and the prototype as explained in the first volume of his œuvre complète,: "I wanted to [...] demonstrate that these comfortable and elegant living units, these practical machines for living, can be agglomerated in long, high blocks of flats.
-Accordingly, the ‹Pavilion de l'Esprit Nouveau› was conceived as a typical cell in such an apartment block.
-It consisted of a minimum apartment with its own roof terrace. [...]
-In 1929, it was noted in retrospect that the Pavilion de l'Esprit Nouveau represented a turning point in the design of modern interiors and a milestone in the development of architecture."